New Zealand (Aotearoa) – 2019’s Māori Language Week (September 9-15 or 9-15 Mahuru) has concluded.

 - What are the notable publications and events during this year’s celebration?

-- Do other countries hold week-long celebrations of Indigenous languages?
+- How do other countries hold celebrations of Indigenous languages?

 - What are the dates for Māori Language Week 2020?